dianapojar/simpledatabase/README.md

 Implementation:
 A user writes a command to be executed in the database.
-An IReader interface is used to offer support for various inputs, so a StdInReader was implemented that get the command the user sent.
+An IReader interface is used to offer support for various inputs, so a StdInReader was implemented that get the command the user wrote.
 This is consider to be a rawCommand that will need to be parsed later on.

 The rawCommand is sent to the Database.
 The database has his own parser component that returns a Command based on the user input.
 After the Command is created, the database will execute it.

 DataBase components:
-DataContainer - contains the actual data of the database and implements methods for retrieving data
+DataContainer - contains the actual data of the database and implements methods for retrieving/updating data
     - Data : the actual data of the database, if there are no current transactions open OR the newest transaction, if there are transactions opened
     - TransactionManager: maintains a list of the parent transactions and methods to query data from them